A compactness theorem for Fueter sections: Bubbling analysis

 \begin{remark} It is immaterial whether we choose $v$ or its opposite $-v$ since this results in changing the complex structures on both $N_x\Gamma$ and $X$.
 In particular, the above cannot be used to fix an orientation of $\Gamma$; however, the existence of $\fz_x$ does restrict the possible tangent directions, see \autoref{Sec_TangentDirections}. \end{remark}

-\begin{remark} The reason that \eqref{Eq_EnergyInequality} may be strict is that we only extract one bubble of what is an entire bubbling-tree, cf.~Parker--Wolfson \cite{Parker1993}.
-Constructing an entire bubbling tree, however, requires a significant amount of work and additional insight to make sure that no energy is lost on necks between bubbles and that bubbles connect.
-In the related problem of harmonic maps into spheres the construction of the bubbling-tree was carried out by Lin--Rivière \cite{Lin2002}. \end{remark}
+\begin{remark} The reason that \eqref{Eq_EnergyInequality} may be strict is that we only extract one bubble of what is an entire bubbling-tree, cf.~\citet{Parker1993} for the general notion of a bubbling tree, and \citet[Section 7]{Bellettini2015} for a discussion on how to extract a bubbling tree in the our situation. \end{remark}

 The holomorphic sphere $\fz_x$ is obtained by blowing-up $(u_i)$ around the point $x \in \Gamma$.
 We assume a trivialisation of $\fX$ in a neighbourhood $U$ of $x$ has been fixed; see \autoref{Ex_FueterMap}.
-We use the following notation: given any map $u \co U \to X$ and a scale factor $0 < \lambda$, we define a rescaled map $u_{\lambda} \co B^3_{r_0/\lambda}(0) \to X$ by
+We use the following notation: given any map $u \co U \to X$ and a scale factor $\lambda > 0$, we define a rescaled map $u_{\lambda} \co B^3_{r_0/\lambda}(0) \to X$ by

 with $s_\lambda(y) := \lambda y$.
 We write $(z,w)$ to denote points in $T_x\Gamma \times N_x\Gamma = T_xM$ and work with generalised cubes of the form